 It’s important to note that both CPP and OAS payments are taxable income.

 How much could you get from CPP and OAS?

 And remember to count CPP and OAS payments to your spouse or common-law partner.
-That payment will depend on how much he or she has paid into CPP and has lived in Canada.

 “That’s guaranteed income for the rest of your life, indexed to inflation – adjusted to the cost of living,” Coutts explains.
 This could be a fairly significant portion of your retirement income before you’ve even considered other sources.
 (More on this later.)

 Important Note: Although it’s common to get the maximum OAS payment, most Canadians don’t get the maximum CPP/QPP.
 That’s because they haven’t earned enough or worked long enough.
 When you’re roughly estimating your retirement income, it may be more helpful to build in the average CPP/QPP payment.
 For example, the average monthly payment for 65-year-olds who started to draw CPP/QPP in January 2021 was $619.75.
 That’s $7,437 a year.
 When you get close to retiring, you can use the Canadian Retirement Income calculator.
 It will give you a more accurate estimate of your CPP/QPP income.

 - Want a quick estimate of your monthly CPP/QPP income?
 Try this calculator.